 Voting in Texas: Tools and Tips

-There are several tools available that can help you figure out where to vote.
+Several tools can help you figure out where to vote.

 - Vote411 (type in your address and click on the "submit" button to find out what will be on your ballot and where to vote)